anderspetersson/django-bigbrother/README.md

 `link_url`: Use this to link directly to an external URL from the dashboard.

 `aggregate_function`: The Django ORM aggregation object to be used for aggregating the data for graph data.

+`graphs`: A tuple of bigbrother.graphs.Graph subclasses that bigbrother will use to draw graphs.
+Defaults to the value of the BIGBROTHER_GRAPHS setting.

 ## Screenshot